-- Marine conservation biologist
+- Marine scientist

-- Award Year
+- Award year

 Linking science with management to enhance the conservation effectiveness of marine protected areas in the western Indian Ocean

-She is using her Pew marine fellowship to expand the SAM program to other parts of the western Indian Ocean to help link science with management and boost the effectiveness of MPAs in the region.
+She also used her time as a Pew marine fellow to expand the SAM program to other parts of the western Indian Ocean, to help link science with management and boost the effectiveness of MPAs in the region.
 To learn more about O’Leary, visit her website.